 The total population of B&NES is expected to increase by 2026 due to increased life expectancy, natural increase and in-migration.
-We will have an ageing population (the number of over 80 year olds is projected to increase by 16%), the working age the number of primary school age children will increase (projected 17% increase in number of 4-11 year olds): social trends and lifestyle changes will also affect the way we live.
+We will have an ageing population (the number of over 80 year olds is projected to increase by 16%), the working age population is predicted to increase and the number of primary school age children will increase (projected 17% increase in number of 4-11 year olds); social trends and lifestyle changes will also affect the way we live.
 For example, the number of single person households is likely to increase; there may be changes in employment and work practices and shifts in work/life balance.